wayneclub/Subtitle-Downloader/README.md

 python subtitle_downloader.py URL -p http://127.0.0.1:7890
 ```

+## NOTICE

+- Disney+ doesn't support VPN

 ## FAQ

 - Any issue during downloading subtitles, upload the screenshot and log file (Please provide title, platform and region).
-- Make sure the video contains embedded subtitles and it is playable in your region.
+- Make sure the video contains embedded subtitles (subtitles able to turn on-off) and it is playable in your region.